1109akshatverma/Dashboard-in-a-day/Lab 3 - Data Modeling and Exploration.md

 8. The **Visualizations** panel on the right allows you to select visualizations, add values to the visuals,and add columns to the axis or filters.

-9. The **Fields** window on the right panel is where you see the list of tables which were generated from the queries.
+9. The **Data** window on the right panel is where you see the list of tables which were generated from the queries.
 Click the :arrow_down_small: icon (downward facing triangle) next to a table name to expand the field list for that table.

    ![](Images/powerbi-02-02.png)

 10. Click on the **Data** icon on the left side.
-Expand the **Sales** table in the **Fields** pane as shown in the figure above.
+Expand the **Sales** table in the **Data** pane as shown in the image.
 Scroll up and down to notice how fast you can navigate through over three million rows.

     ![](Images/powerbi-02-03.png)